Interact and Impact

 Coral Reef Ecology (optional add on: snorkel trip)

-This course gives an overview of anatomy and physiology affiliated with coral reefs, as well as reef distribution, ecological processes, and deterioration of the this vital ecosystem, with the purpose of promoting environmental stewardship.
+This course gives an overview of anatomy and physiology affiliated with coral reefs, as well as reef distribution, ecological processes, and deterioration of this vital ecosystem, with the purpose of promoting environmental stewardship.

 Experiential learning exercise focusing on advancing skills involved with identifying individual animals.